26 Quick And EASY Ways To Connect With Nature

 Take photographs of nature and make them into a photo book.

 My eldest son ED is fantastic at photography without even trying, he loves taking pictures and we keep a nature journal of his photos and things we have learned out in the woods.
-If you don’t want to get photos printed why not try making a nature sketch book and let the kids draw what they see, or make a collage from other materials.
+Learn how to make one here

 Now I’m not talking sitting in the woods for hours with a pair of binoculars hiding under some logs waiting to see a pigeon.
 But set up some feeders in your garden so you can see them from your window.
 Look at what kinds of birds you get, what they like to eat etc. you can do a whole study on it.
 Or watch the geese come or go each year to their winter nests.